-Rising income inequality is associated with lower interpersonal trust.4 Less well-publicized but at least as concerning is reduced life span.5 For example, in 2019, in one large U.S. city, there was as much as a 20-year difference in life expectancy between men living in a poor neighborhood versus a more affluent neighborhood.6 If local governments want their communities to thrive, these disparities must be evaluated and addressed.
+Social inequities are associated with a host of undesirable conditions that include lower interpersonal trust and reduced physical health.2 American society has several large social inequities, some of which have worsened in recent decades.
+Income inequality might be the most well-known example.3 Rising income inequality is associated with lower interpersonal trust.4 Less well-publicized but at least as concerning is reduced lifespan.5 For example, in 2019, in one large U.S. city, there was as much as a 20-year difference in life expectancy between men living in a poor neighborhood versus a more affluent neighborhood.
+6 If local governments want their communities to thrive, these disparities must be evaluated and addressed.

 What a local government does is driven by its budget.
-To be part of the solution to these inequities, its budget must take center stage.
-However, budgeting for equity is hard because it reveals tensions.
+To be part of the solution to these inequities, then, a government's budget takes center stage.
+Budgeting for equity is hard, though, because it reveals tensions.
 It raises the central tension in budgeting of who gets what.
+(Budgeting is inherently political and it concerns, at its core, how limited public resources will be allocated.)
 If resources are going to be used differently in the future, there is a risk that people who are used to the current levels of service will object.
 Those who are comfortable with the current allocation of resources may also have advantageous relationships, connections, and power dynamics to secure those resources.